-You get locked in a room with a bunch of people.
+You enter a room with a bunch of people.
 The room is a puzzle that you solve by resolving the smaller puzzles that are contained within it.

-These things go by a lot of names (room escapes, escape games, exit games, locked room games, adventure rooms).
+These things go by a lot of names (room escapes, escape rooms, escape games, exit games, adventure rooms, quests).
 Whatever you call them, they’re all referencing the same general concept.

-Ok… This sounds a lot like that movie Saw?
+Ok… But the idea still sounds a lot like that movie Saw?

 Yes.
 It’s exactly like that.
 If you lose, they kill you.

-Theses games are totally safe.
+Theses games are safe.
 The majority of them aren’t even remotely intimidating.

 Good… No need to get snippy.